emqx/MQTTX/README.md

 MQTTX is a cross-platform MQTT desktop client open sourced by EMQ, which supports macOS, Linux, and Windows.

-MQTTX adopts  the form of chat interface, which simplifies the page operation, facilitates the user to quickly test the MQTT/MQTTS connection,  publish and subscribe to MQTT messages.
+MQTTX adopts  the form of chat interface, which simplifies the page operation, allow multiple clients information to be saved under the same broker, facilitates the user to quickly test the MQTT/MQTTS connection,  publish and subscribe to MQTT messages.

 ## Preview